AlSch092/ModifyExports/README.md

 ## ModifyExports
-Proof-of-concept written in C for modifying export table names at runtime (anti-dll injection method)
+Proof-of-concept written in C for modifying export table names at runtime.
+This technique can be seen as "invasive" because it can pop up error messages to the end user, and can interrupt normal program flow.
+This technique can also potentially be leveraged by malware to redirect program flow.

 # How it works: